 How to Dye Eggs with Cool Whip

 First, spoon the whipped topping into a baking dish.
-Spread the whipped topping evenly in the dish.
+Spread the whipped topping in an even layer in the dish.

 I use a 9 x 13 baking pan, but any deep dish will work.
-It just has to be deep enough to cover the eggs.
+It just has to be deep enough to allow for about a 1-inch layer of Cool Whip to cover the eggs.

 Next, add a few drops of food coloring in one corner of the baking pan.
-We usually use 3 different colors at a time and add 3 or 4 drops of each color.
+We usually use 3 different colors at a time and place dots of food coloring using 3 or 4 drops of each color.

 Then, take a toothpick, and gently swirl the colors together.
 You don't want to mix them completely in one big blob, though.
 Otherwise, you won't get that gorgeous marbled effect.